ayoyu/BotCleanProblem/README.md

 **Using Q_learning to solve the Clean-Bot problem**

-The Bot need to make smarter moves to clean the dirty cell.
+**Goal :** The Bot needs to make smarter moves to clean the dirty cell.

 ## install Dependencies: